nbuwe/pclu/README.md

 # Emacs

-There are two emacs-related directories in the original distribution:
-`emacs` and `elisp`.
-The latter seems to contain a bit more modern `clu-mode`, but the older version in `emacs` has support for running the compiler interactively.

-Both versions have identical `clu-doc.el` and `CLU-DOC`, but I didn't get about to actually try it.

 I fixed `elisp/clu.el` to work with modern emacs and added `font-lock` support.
 I actually like its indentation style more, but Clu code in the distribution uses `cludent` style.
 It would be nice to make the